p0n1/xfun/README.md

-# X Fun - Clean X/Twitter List Viewer
+# X Fun - Clean X/Twitter and YouTube Viewer

 ## The Story